-Office of the Secretary of the State Post-Election Audit Procedures Optical Scan Voting Equipment (For use in audits following November 3, 2009 Election)
+Office of the Secretary of the State Post-Election Audit Procedures Optical Scan Voting Equipment

 PURPOSE

 Pursuant to Public Act 07-194, mandatory post-election hand count audits are to be conducted by Registrars of Voters in ten percent (10%) of the voting districts randomly selected to participate.
 These audits shall be open to public inspection.
 This document outlines the procedures to be employed in conducting any such audits.